vimalmenon/backend.completeautomate/README.md

 - Tailor made email with video for potential client
 - Adopt GIT branching strategies
 - Set Up N8N
-- Remove the deleted Videos
+- Make a Webpage based on the post
 </details>